Dallas Wings: 2010–2015: The Tulsa Shock years

-The start of the Dallas Wings (2016–2024)
+2016–2024: The start of the Dallas Wings

 On July 23, 2015, WNBA league owners unanimously approved the Tulsa Shock's relocation to the Dallas-Fort Worth Metroplex to play out of the College Park Center at the University of Texas at Arlington.
 College Park Center is also home to the UT Arlington Mavericks basketball and volleyball teams.
 At a press conference at College Park Center on November 2, 2015, the team was announced to be renamed the Dallas Wings.
 Uniforms were revealed at the First Annual Wings Draft Party on April 14, 2016.
 The light uniforms were primarily lime green, while the dark uniforms were predominantly blue.
 As a result of a league-wide initiative for its 20th season, all games featured all-color uniform matchups, thus no white uniforms were unveiled for this season.

 The team began their first season as the Dallas Wings on May 14, 2016, following two pre-season losses, with a 90–79 victory over the Indiana Fever.
 The team played its first home game in Dallas on May 21, defeating in-state rivals San Antonio Stars 82–77 in front of a sell-out crowd.
 The game was highlighted by Irving native Odyssey Sims, who led all scorers with 23 points and would go on to finish the season as the team’s leading scorer, averaging 14.0 points per game.
 Despite a promising 3–1 start—even in the absence of star guard Skylar Diggins, who was recovering from an ACL injury—the Wings struggled with inconsistency throughout the season.
 After dropping six straight games following their strong start, Diggins' return to the lineup helped spark a four-game winning streak in June.
 However, the momentum was short-lived, and the team posted a 2–9 record from June 25 onward.
 Plagued by injuries, the Wings had a full roster available for only 12 of their 34 games.
 Ultimately, Dallas finished the season with a 11–23 record, placing fifth in the Western Conference and missing the playoffs by a significant margin—marking a downturn compared to their final season in Tulsa.

-Skylar Diggins-Smith playing for the Wings in 2017.
+Skylar Diggins playing for the Wings in 2017.